mayur0977/mayur0977/README.md

 - 👋 Hi, I’m @mayur0977
 - 👀 I’m interested in Front-end development (Angular and ReactJs)
 - 🌱 I’m currently learning ReactJs from scratch
+- Experienced in Angular, ReactJS with Typescript, redux, JSON, RestAPI integration, NodeJS, and MongoDB with 4+ years.

 - 📫 How to reach me ...
 - mayurpatel98765@gmail.com